iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

     Disarming Example Throttle Region

 Now that the module is properly configured we can begin sending throttle commands to it.
-Assume that the module is already in the armed state, and the throttle source the module armed with is the same throttle source we are using to send these disarming throttles.
-For more information on how throttle sources affect disarming, see the :ref:`disarming_throttle_source_requirement` section.
+Assume that the module is already in the armed state.

 Imagine that we begin sending 15% throttle commands to the module.
 Because the module is armed, it will spin at 15%, but the module’s arming state will be unaffected.
 These 15% throttle commands are outside the disarming throttle region, so they will not cause the module to disarm.